antonrh/anydi/docs/extensions/fastapi.md

 anydi.ext.fastapi.install(app, container)
 ```

-With this setup, you can use request-scoped dependencies in your application. `Request` is automatically available in request-scoped providers, so you can access the request object and its data.
+The middleware puts the `Request` into the request context for the length of the call.
+Registering it with `from_context=True` is what lets a request-scoped provider take it as a parameter.

-## WebSocket Support
+## WebSocket support

 `AnyDI` supports WebSocket endpoints in FastAPI with a dedicated `websocket` scope for connection-specific state.
 The `websocket` scope is registered automatically when you call `anydi.ext.fastapi.install()`.